1jonathang/Messenger/README.md

 + Designed in NextJS leveraging Redis as my database, NextAuth for user authentication
 and Pusher for realtime updates within the app.

-+ Throughout the development of this project, I learned so much about producing a *serious* application.
++ Throughout the development of this project, I learned so much about producing a real full stack application.

 + Implementing user authentication through NextAuth and database implementation with Redis was a first experience for me.